 -Solvent Effect in the SN2 Reaction

-On the other hand, what about the solvent effect in SN2 reaction?
+On the other hand, what about the solvent effect in the SN2 reaction?
 In the SN2 reaction, the ion of the leaving group is stabilized, so protic solvents seem to be more reactive.

 In the energy diagram, it looks like the following.

-Distinguishing the Likelihood of Nucleophilic Substitution Reactions
+Distinguishing the Ease of Nucleophilic Substitution Reactions Occur

 There are two types of nucleophilic substitution reactions: SN1 and SN2 reactions.
 Although they are the same nucleophilic substitution reaction, the reactions may be more or less likely to occur under certain conditions.
 The following factors play a role in these reactions.

-- The state of the reacting compound (tertiary, primary, etc.)
+- The state of the reacting compound (tertiary, primary, etc.).

-- Nucleophile to be used
+- Nucleophile to be used.

-- Solvents used in synthetic reactions
+- Solvents used in synthetic reactions.

 Let’s distinguish between these and consider whether the SN1 or SN2 reaction will occur.